kargam0167/kargam0167.github.io/_posts/2023-10-14-Mapping-DNA-Movements.markdown

 - At the micro level, the visualization tracks the “packaging” of lifestyle, possibly by entering into an “imaginary” of it, signaled by specific visual tropes on TikTok.

+This is an ongoing project exploring how digital nomad “cultures” show up in mobility patterns.
+For now, consider this my <a href="https://hashtag-network-analysis.onrender.com">sandbox</a>, where I test methods, map emerging communities, and iterate on the story the data is starting to tell.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/10.jpg" style="height: 400px; width: auto;">